Reliable, effective, safe and simple: Wyssen Avalanche Tower LS12-5.

 - Blasting above the snow with bigger charges (5kg / 11 lbs) gives the maximum effective range up to 260m (850 ft) in diameter

-- Explosives with high detonation speeds produce N-shaped pressure waves which has been proven to lead to the best release effect, particularly at a greater distance from the detonation point
+- Explosives with high detonation speeds produce N-shaped pressure waves which have been proven to lead to the best release effect, particularly at a greater distance from the detonation point

 - The possibility of positioning the installation in higher locations in addition to suspending the charge higher enables the effect to be reached in locations of pressure shadow (in couloirs, behind terrain ribs)